zhaochen0110/zhaochen0110.github.io/_pages/about.md

 # 🎨 Miscellaneous
 I have a wide range of interests in sports, music, photography, and reading.
 Without any special circumstances, I exercise for 1 hour every day.
 Recently, I am particularly fond of tennis, cross-fit, and swimming.
 I also have a strong interest in philosophy.
 The blog I created about [Marx.
 Weber](https://zhihu.com/question/31833873/answer/2516624337) has received over 11k views.
-Additionally, I am passionate about R&ampB and Jazz.
+Additionally, I am passionate about R&B and Jazz.
 If you share similar hobbies, please feel free to reach out and connect!